mneri/lambda/README.md

 λ AND = (λ a) -> (λ b) -> β(a, b, a);
 ```

+# Performances

+Long story short, it sucks.
+But that has never been the goal.

 # Example
 The Collatz function can be implemented as follows.